 Note: Most dealerships will submit your application to multiple possible lenders, including finance companies, banks, and credit unions, to find an assignee who’s willing to finance your purchase.

-Your credit application will be evaluated using various techniques to determine whether you will be approved for a loan with the proper terms and conditions that make car payments or lease buyouts manageable given your current financial situation.
+Your credit application will be evaluated to determine if you are approved for a loan with the proper terms and conditions that make car payments or lease buyouts manageable given your current financial situation.

 When you finance through a dealer, you will not deal directly with prospective lenders.

-- Buy rate: Interest rate that a potential lender quotes the dealer
+- Buy rate: The interest rate that a potential lender quotes the dealer

 - Contract rate: The rate which the dealer offers you